HED69/terminal-google-shell/README.md

 this script is made in order to use a temporary debian terminal with the google cloud shell service

-link to the google shell cloud: https://console.cloud.google.com/
+link to the google shell cloud: https://console.cloud.google.com/ (is free)

 Once the repository is installed, it will not be necessary to reinstall it, but it will be executed every time you want to use it.